awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-how-it-works-tutorial.md

 Before you create the example Lambda@Edge function, you must have a CloudFront environment to work with that includes an origin to serve content from\.

 **Are you new to CloudFront?** CloudFront delivers content through a worldwide network of edge locations\.
 When you set up a Lambda function with CloudFront, the function can customize content closer to viewers, improving performance\.
-If you’re not familiar with CloudFront, take a few minutes before you complete the tutorial to [read a short overview](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/introduction.html) and [learn a bit about how CloudFront caches and serves content](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/HowCloudFrontWorks.html)\.
+If you're not familiar with CloudFront, take a few minutes before you complete the tutorial to [read a short overview](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/introduction.html) and [learn a bit about how CloudFront caches and serves content](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/HowCloudFrontWorks.html)\.

 For this example, you create a CloudFront distribution that uses an Amazon S3 bucket as the origin for the distribution\.
 If you already have an environment to use, you can skip this step\.<a name="lambda-edge-how-it-works-tutorial-cf-proc"></a>